valuit-official/valuit-docs/docs/Tokenization/Asset Owner Info/secondary-markets.md

 1. **Token Listing on CEX:**
     - Valuit ensures the listing of tokenized assets on top CEX platforms to provide high liquidity and accessibility for retail and institutional investors.
-        - **Benefit:**High liquidity and accessibility for retail and institutional investors.
+        - **Benefit**: High liquidity and accessibility for retail and institutional investors.
 2. **Marketing and User Acquisition:**
     - Joint marketing campaigns with CEX platforms to promote tokenized assets and attract a broader user base.
-        - **Benefit:**Increased visibility and user acquisition for tokenized assets.
+        - **Benefit**: Increased visibility and user acquisition for tokenized assets.